Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Yuliya Gorenman (Piano)

 Award-winning American pianist Yuliya Gorenman has been rightfully called “a pianist without fear.”
 Gorenman first achieved international acclaim in 1995 as a prizewinner of the prestigious Queen Elisabeth Competition in Belgium.
 Since then, she has been performing solo, chamber, and orchestral concerts throughout the world, earning consistent praise for her artistic fire, extraordinary virtuosity, and the depth of her interpretations.
 As a fellow at the Tanglewood Festival, she appeared in a PBS educational video for Sony Classical with Seiji Ozawa and Wynton Marsalis, and she gave a joint concert with Billy Joel, performing his classical concert works, which she arranged.
 The concert was broadcast nationally on NPR.
 Gorenman is serving as an advisor for the Board of Governors of the Washington, DC, chapter of the Recording Academy (Grammy).
-More information about Yuliya: www.yuliya.com
+More info: www.yuliya.com

 Camila Lima (Soprano)